 Aspiring high school Spanish teachers can prepare by earning a bachelor's degree in Spanish and completing a teacher preparation program.
 Students who already hold bachelor's degrees can earn a master's degree in foreign language education.
-Many courses in both these degree programs can be taken online, but most programs require student teaching work in a school.
+The coursework in both these degree programs can be taken entirely online, but most programs require student teaching work in a school.

 While course requirements vary, degree programs at both levels offer courses in Spanish grammar, writing and conversation.
 The education component of these degree programs covers teaching theory, adolescent development and classroom management.

 All states mandate that teachers be licensed.
 Licensing requires at least a bachelor's degree, supervised student teaching experience and completion of an approved teacher education program.
 Many states require that teachers pass a general certification exam as well as one on the content area they wish to teach, which would be Spanish, in this instance.

 Bachelor's Degree in Spanish Teaching